Aleix's Learnings

 Can I participate in the Open Engineering Strategies?

 Yes!
-I started a website about this at openengineeringstrategy.com 🥳
+I started a section about this at github.com/aleixmorgadas/awesome-engineering-strategy#open-engineering-strategies 🥳

 If you want me to help you and co-author a post here, let me know at: